sdonohoo/forecasting/internal_docs/tsperf_rules.md

 ### Vision

-Establish an industry leading framework that allows comparison of various time-series forecasting algorithms and frameworks in a practical way on real cloud based architectures.
+Establish an industry leading framework that allows comparison of various time-series forecasting algorithms in a practical way on real cloud based architectures.
 This will allow potential users or customers to discover the best approach that suites their needs from cost, time and quality perspective.

 The benchmarking framework is designed to facilitate community participation and contribution through the development of benchmark implementations against a practical set of forecasting problems and datasets.
 These implementations will be measured by means of standard metrics of accuracy, cost and training time.

 The benchmarking framework will provide a simple access, discovery, comparison, maintenance and contributions.

-Note: The TSPerf vision is aligned with the [MLPerf](https://mlperf.org/) vision and designed to be merged with it after an internal implementation of it.
+Note: The TSPerf vision is aligned with the [MLPerf](https://mlperf.org/) vision.
+TSPerf is designed to be merged with MLPerf after completing an internal implementation of the former.

 ### Goals:

 Short Term (Internal Only):

-* Allow fair comparison of various forecasting frameworks/algorithms performance on a given problem/dataset on multiple environments with the ability to reproduce it
+* Allow fair comparison of performance of various forecasting algorithms on a given problem/dataset on multiple environments, with the ability to reproduce performance
-* To become the central Microsoft repository for forecasting benchmarks
+* Become the central Microsoft repository for forecasting benchmarks
 * Establish time-series forecasting track in [MLPerf](https://mlperf.org/) and provide a reference implementation for it

 ## Framework